sascha432/esp8266-kfc-fw/docs/IR_Remote_44_Keys.md

 `IOT_LED_MATRIX_IR_REMOTE_PIN` (see `src/plugins/clock/clock_ir_receiver.cpp`).

 The table below was captured by pressing the buttons from the top left to right, row by row, while the firmware logged the received frames.
-It is example data for one specific remote, the codes are not hard-coded in the firmware - the user assigns the buttons in the WebUI (see [Configuring the remote](#configuring-the-remote)).
+It is the data of one specific remote and the **built-in default mapping** of the firmware (see [Default button assignments](#default-button-assignments)).
+The firmware only implements the NEC protocol, the buttons of any other remote can be assigned in the WebUI (see [Configuring the remote](#configuring-the-remote)).

 ## Protocol